uashogeschoolutrecht/studentdropout/README.md

 <img src="references/data_security.jpg" alt="Data Security" width="600"/>

 The data gathered in this project is stored at a restricted Team Data & Analytics data share on OneDrive.
 Access is granted to project members only and is authorized through each member's HU account.
+Access is managed by Team Data & Analytics and is reviewed yearly.
 Processing of data and training the machine learning models is performed on SURF Research Cloud.
 Any output is stored at the same restricted Data & Analytics data share on OneDrive.
 Data is never stored in any other location than mentioned before.

+#### Data retention
 All data will be deleted as soon as the project finishes, i.e. as soon we conclude whether it is possible to predict the drop-out of HU freshman students.
 If we would be succesfull, this predictive data might be used further and presented in dashboards during a follow-up project.
 If so, that follow-up project will have to assess privacy and ethical concerns prior to recollecting and/or processing of the data concerned.

 ### Transparency
 Processing of student data is governed by the HU student privacy statement, which explicitly mentions "perform analysis in order to report on [...] student drop-out" as a purpose of data processing.